Psycho (2020 film): Reception

 The Times of India gave 3 out of 5 stars and wrote "Not a conventional serial killer film".
 The Hindu wrote "Mysskin’s latest bears no similarity to the 1960 movie, apart from featuring a psychopath at the centre (who, oddly, looks like the terrifying Norman Bates) and the playful macabre tone".
+The film was also reviewed by Firstpost and India Today.